kollokollo/X11Basic/README.md

 X11-Basic programs can also be compiled into a bytecode (see xbbc).
 This bytecode can be interpreted by a virtual machine (see xbvm).
-Finally, the bytecode can be converted to C sourcefiles (see xb2c) which can be compiled with the gnu C compiler (or the tiny C compiler) to native excecutables.
+Finally, the bytecode can be converted to C source files (see xb2c) which can be compiled with the gnu C compiler (or the tiny C compiler) to native excecutables.

 Ancient ANSI-Basic programs (with line numbers) can be converted to X11-Basic